vserova/book/pages/ch_cgi.md

 ### CCgiCookie

 A cookie is a name, value string pair that can be stored on the user's web browser.
 Cookies are allocated per site and have restrictions on size and number.
-Cookies have attributes, such as the domain they originated from. <span class="nctnt ncbi-class">CCgiCookie</span> is used by the <span class="nctnt ncbi-class">CCgiRequest</span> and <span class="nctnt ncbi-class">CCgiResponse</span> classes.
+Cookies have attributes, such as the domain they originated from. `CCgiCookie` is used by the `CCgiRequest` and `CCgiResponse` classes.

 **CCgiCookie(const string& name, const string& value)**